trueos/pcbsd/src-qt5/docs/install.rst

 * **FreeBSD Expert:** select this mode if you prefer to drop down to a shell to manually enter the commands to setup your disk.

 .. warning:: regardless of the mode that you select, once the disk wizard completes and you click "Next" at the disk "Summary" screen, a pop-up window will ask if you would like to start the installation.
-Be sure to review the disk summary before clicking "Yes" and starting the installation. the disk "Summary" screen is your **very last chance** to make sure that you are ready.
+Be sure to review the disk summary before clicking "Yes" and starting the installation.
+The disk "Summary" screen is your **very last chance** to make sure that you are ready.
 Once you click "Yes", the selected hard drive or partition will be formatted and any data it contains will be lost.